clinicalml/SparsityBoost/README.md

 so that if you untar it directly in the toplevel ("SparsityBoost") folder of the project, the paths will be what the run_experiments.pl script expects.

-Computing the CDF of the Mutual Information ("beta")
+Computing the CDF of the MI ("beta")
 ====================================================
-The reason for doing this is if you wish to learn a network assuming a minimal edge strength ("epsilon") other than the four values cited above.
+The reason for computing your own InterpolationData files is if you wish to learn a network assuming a minimal edge strength ("epsilon") other than the four values cited above.
 Use the class betaTable.py in MonteCarlo/montecarlo/.
-Instructions to follow.
+Detailed instructions to follow.

 Dependencies: